ClimFlows/.github/profile/README.md

 [![Build Status](https://github.com/ClimFlows/CookBooks.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/ClimFlows/CookBooks.jl/actions/workflows/CI.yml?query=branch%3Amain)

 ## Milestones
 Since each independent package deliberately focuses on a limited task, the progress of the ecosystem towards usefulness is demonstrated by achieving milestones where existing packages are composed into a 'useful product'.
+Achieved milestones are:

+* a hydrostatic, global atmospheric solver with arbitrary thermodynamics and competitive performance on CPU and GPU

-Our first milestones are:
+Our next milestones are:

 * a *differentiable* dry, hydrostatic, global atmospheric solver.
 Possibly based on spherical harmonics.
-* a dry atmospheric general circulation model with *generic thermodynamics* and simplistic but *physically-consistent* parameterizations for radiation, turbulence and convection.
+* a dry atmospheric general circulation solver with *arbitrary thermodynamics* and simplistic but *physically-consistent* models (parameterizations) for radiation, turbulence and convection.
 * an implicit-LES Boussinesq/anelastic solver in logically-Cartesian domains

 ## Language